CAU-SE-Project/UC-4/Readme.md

 ```

 ### Download chromedriver
-- Check your chome version and download at (https://sites.google.com/a/chromium.org/chromedriver/home)
+- Check your chome version and download chromedriver at (https://sites.google.com/a/chromium.org/chromedriver/home)
-- change chromedriver path in DiseaseFinder.py, DiseaseSelector.py, and HospitalFinder.py
+- Change chromedriver path in DiseaseFinder.py, DiseaseSelector.py, and HospitalFinder.py

 ### Download selenium and PyQt5